 To start with, here are the 24 best composition techniques that you must learn.

-In addition, having an inspirational lookbook where you could get ideas and discuss with the editor how the end result may look like would also speed up your work schedule.
+In addition, having an inspirational lookbook where you could get ideas and discuss with the editor what the result may look like would also speed up your work schedule.

-One of the most important factors while sharing a story is the tonality of it.
-Be it the tone of writing it or the tone of capturing the tone in photography.
-While you are setting up the light and the background, make sure that it is complementary to the story and the message that you are sharing with the audience.
+One of the essential factors while sharing a story is its tonality.
+Be it the tone of writing it or the style of capturing the tone in photography.

-Understanding the tone and using them wisely can make your editorial photography career skyrocket.
+Understanding and using the tone wisely can make your editorial photography career skyrocket.

 How do you become an Editorial Photographer?

-If you have read the article till here, we are sure that you are going to become one of the best editorial photographers very soon.
-But here are three key takeaways that you must follow in order to become a recognizable editorial photographer in your niche.
+If you have read the article here, we are sure you will soon become one of the best editorial photographers.
+But here are three key takeaways you must follow to become a recognizable editorial photographer in your niche.